 3. Build a budget

-While creating and living by a budget can sound intimidating or perhaps even restrictive, a budget is simply a spending plan and tool that when used wisely can help you achieve future financial goals.
-Establishing a budget can help provide insights into your habits and prevent your spending from getting out of control once again.
+While creating and living by a budget can sound intimidating or even restrictive, a budget is simply a spending plan to help you achieve future financial goals when used wisely.
+Establishing a budget can provide insights into your habits and prevent your spending from getting out of control again.

-To get started with creating a budget you’ll first need to calculate how much you earn each month, which will guide how much money you can spend and save on a monthly basis.
-To determine your income, you should look at recurring, reliable sources of income.
+To start creating a budget, you’ll first need to calculate how much you earn each month, which will guide how much money you can spend and save every month.
+To determine your income, you should look at recurring, reliable sources.

-• Identify your financial priorities: After tracking your spending for a month or two, you may find you are spending more in some categories than you would like to or you’re not allocating enough money for other categories that are important to you.
-As part of this step, you may want to cut back spending on unnecessary items to keep your budget in line with new goals.
+- Identify your financial priorities: After tracking your spending for a month or two, you may be spending more in some categories than you would like to or you’re not allocating enough money for other important categories — adjust these as needed.

-• Create your budget: Now it’s time to itemize the things you need money for each month.
-This list should include all of your debts and recurring bills, such as utility bills, as well as grocery expenses, and even money for entertainment.
+- Create your budget: Now it’s time to itemize the things you need money for each month.
+This list should include all of your debts and recurring bills, such as utility bills, grocery expenses and even money for entertainment.
 You should also allocate money for savings each month.

 One popular approach to building a budget involves following what’s known as the 50/30/20 budget rule.
 The rule advises allocating 50 percent of your income toward your needs, 30 percent toward what would be considered your wants and 20 percent of your monthly income is set aside for savings.

-Reestablishing a solid credit score is another important part of your path to financial recovery after bankruptcy.
-There are several ways to try and do this, no matter which type of bankruptcy you filed.
+Reestablishing a solid credit score is another important part of your path to financial recovery after bankruptcy, especially because it can stay on your credit report for up to 10 years.
+There are several ways to try and do this, regardless of the type of bankruptcy you filed.

 The idea of looking at your credit report after filing bankruptcy can be intimidating or anxiety-inducing.
 Still, you will want to make a regular habit of doing so for a variety of reasons.
 It’s important to monitor reports diligently and consistently to ensure all information on your profile is accurate.
 Incorrect information can cause your score to be lower than it should be.